QUEER|ART STAFF & BOARD

 L Marmon, Co-Director, Finance & Fundraising

-L Marmon (they/them) is a white queer disabled artist and arts administrator based in Brooklyn, NY.
+L Marmon (they/them) is a white queer disabled artist and arts administrator based in Philadelphia, PA.
 They support non-profit operations through fundraising strategy, grants management, and donor/government relations.
 In addition to working as a consultant, L has worked on staff for the Museum of the City of New York and The Civilians.
 They are also a former/forever theatermaker with extensive performance and production experience.
 L received a BA in Theater and Music from GWU and studied arts and culture strategy through executive certificate programs at CUNY and UPenn.
 L is affiliated with Jews for Racial and Economic Justice, the Association of Fundraising Professionals, and Culture@3, and they are engaged in communities of practice in emergent strategy and community-centric fundraising.

 Andrius Alvarez-Backus, courtesy the artist.